|

 Condition overview

 The Condition overview shows the condition indices/drive condition indicators of current assets and assets within the powertrains or asset groups.
+You can check the high-level status of your organization's powertrain, asset groups, and assets, to which you have data access rights.
+For more information on condition indices and drive condition indicators, refer to Condition indices and drive condition indicators overview.

 Refer also to the video below.

 The asset status is calculated based on a set of signals measured using the sensor.
-After the calculation, the condition is
+After the calculation, the condition is shown as:

-Tolerable (Amber/Orange) – the asset has some bad condition indicators that are not an issue in the short term but need to be addressed
+Tolerable (Amber/Orange) – Indicates the asset has bad condition indicators that are not an issue in the short term but need to be addressed in the future to avoid degradation.

-Unknown (Grey) – the asset condition is not monitored due to various causes.
+Unknown (Grey) – The asset condition is not monitored due to various causes.

 You can do the following functions:

-Filter the visible powertrains, asset groups, and assets based on the overall status of assets by clicking on each indicator
+Filter the visible powertrains, asset groups, and assets based on the overall status of assets by clicking on each indicator button: Poor, Tolerable, Good, or Unknown.

 Search and view an asset with name, ID, or serial number.